 Company A sells 10 phones for $1000.
 Here the gross revenue is $10,000 (10*1000).
 If two customers gave the phone back and got a full refund, then the net revenue will be $8,000 ($10,000 – 2*10000).

 Net revenue or net sales is gross revenue minus discounts and returns.
 It does not include the expenses related to closing the sale.

-While preparing financial statements, it is important for a company to consider the possibility of return.
-For instance, a company selling some electronic device or appliance would expect some customer to return the products due to various reasons such as a defective product.
+While preparing financial statements, it is important for a company to consider the possibility of a return.
+For instance, a company selling some electronic device or appliance would expect some customers to return the products due to various reasons, such as a defective product.